…...Spin, Weave and Stay where the Herdwicks like to play

 If you love traditional crafts, active holidays in the mountains or just want to get away from it all, Routen Farm and the Wild Wool are the perfect place for you to escape to.
 You can walk out of the door and directly onto the the Ennerdale Horseshoe.
 WIFI free and with no mobile signal you can leave the stresses of everyday life and reconnect with yourself and nature as you discover the "wild valley" of Ennerdale.

 Routen Farm and Beatrix Potter

 Routen Farm is rumoured to have been visited by Beatrix Potter in 1934 when she was the President of the Ennerdale Show.
 The show office was housed in the farmhouse (now the family bathroom!).
 It is also thought that Beatrix Potter’s flocks of Herdwick sheep could have been related to the flocks which still graze here.
-It is wool from these, the oldest flocks of Herdwick in the country, that Susan uses to create her products.
+It is wool from these, the oldest flocks of Herdwick in the country, that I use to create my products.